 Overview

 In recent years, future networks (FNs) have attracted considerable attention from both academia and industry.
 One of FN’s objectives is data awareness which enables retrieving data regardless of their locations.
-To achieve this objective, the concept of information centric network (ICN) has been proposed and various ICN architectures have been proposed [ITU-T Y.3033][b-Dannewitz] [b-Jacobson] [b-Sarela] [b- Seskar] [b- Detti].
+To achieve this objective, the concept of information centric networks (ICN) has been proposed and various ICN architectures have been proposed [b-ITU-T Y.3033][b-Dannewitz] [b-Jacobson] [b-Sarela] [b- Seskar] [b- Detti].
 The next major challenge is to convince network service providers (NSPs) around the globe to adopt the concept of ICN and deploy ICN-enabled networks.

 To achieve this goal, many prototypes and testbeds have been developed.
-In general, these proof-of-concept systems can be implemented by two approaches: overlay and non-overlay.
+In general, these proof-of-concept systems can be implemented in two approaches: overlay and non-overlay.
 With the first approach, some special overlay nodes are deployed to deal with ICN protocol-related operations on top of an existing physical network.
 For example, overlay-based systems have been developed for named data networking (NDN) [b-Jacobson] and network of information (NetInf) [b-Dannewitz].

 On the other hand, in the non-overlay approach, ICN functions are implemented in routers directly.
 For instance, the prototype of Publish-Subscribe Internet Technology (PURSUIT) [[b-Sarela] is developed based on the Click modular router [b- Kohler], which allows network designers to create their own routers based on general-purpose personal computer hardware.
 Besides that, some ICN projects, such as MobilityFirst [b- Seskar] and Content Networking (CONET) [b- Detti], developed their prototypes based on software defined networking (SDN), which provides programmability to networks.

 Despite the importance of these prototypes, the deployment of ICN is still an open question.
 One of the obvious reasons is that there are too many ICN candidates, which have different design principles and various technical details in terms of naming, routing, and so on.
-Taking content access as an example, while most ICN architectures are based on the assumption that a user will initiate a request and expect to access the content object as soon as possible, the PURSUIT project is based on the publish/subscribe model, in which both publisher and subscriber register to the ICN, and the publisher can “PUSH” content whenever it is generated.
+Taking content access as an example, while most ICN architectures are based on the assumption that a user will initiate a request and expect to access the content object as soon as possible, the PURSUIT project is based on the publish-subscribe model, in which both publisher and subscriber register to the ICN, and the publisher can “PUSH” content whenever it is generated.
 Clearly, these two approaches can be applied by different types of applications to optimize their performance.

-As each ICN architecture has its own pros and cons and is best fit to some particular application requirements, various ICN architecture will be adopted in the near further.
-On the other hand, different ICN service providers (ICNSP) can also implement their own ICN instance to provide specific services for users.
+As each ICN architecture has its own pros and cons and is best fit to some particular application requirements, various ICN architectures will be adopted in the near further.
+On the other hand, different ICN service providers (ICNSPs) can also implement their own ICN instances to provide specific services for users.
 For instance, one ICNSP provides streaming service and another ICNSP provides instant message service.
 Thus, various ICN instances will coexist on top of the same physical network.

 Nevertheless, existing ICN prototypes only focus on the implementation of individual ICN architectures.
-They do not consider the coexistence of multiple ICN instances in the same physical network and the requirement of interoperation between two ICN instances.
+Neither the coexistence of multiple ICN instances in the same physical network nor the requirement of interoperation between different ICN instances is considered.

 This document focuses on the issue of deployment for information centric networks (DICN), including the scenarios, requirements and framework.